vuestorefront/storefront-next13-boilerplate/GUIDE.md

 - Storefront UI blocks
   - Reusable/generic types of components used throughout whole monorepo.
-  - TS types and tests ale located close to the component
+  - TypeScript types and tests are located close to the component
   - Expected file/folder structure:

 ```shell